Apps, Apps, and More Apps

 7. Sublime Text

-Text editors are the number one tool in any programmer or developer’s belt.
-And seeing as coders spend a majority of their time using text editors, it’s important to employ one that’s convenient and easy to use.
+Text editors are the number one tool in any programmer or developer's belt.
+And seeing as coders spend the majority of their time using text editors, it’s important to employ one that’s convenient and easy to use.
 Our weapon of choice is Sublime Text, for several reasons.

 (Side note: this section was written to the chagrin of one of our engineers, Katie Russ, who is adamant about her support for GitHub's Atom)